This article isn’t pretty. It is actually a pretty gross topic. But, parasites are a major cause of health problems worth addressing.

 In the holistic nutrition world we have known and talked about parasites for many years.
 Every once in a while a story will surface in the mainstream that will get some attention.
 This was on the Today Show in 2020 – “Woman’s grapefruit-size ‘liver cancer’ tumor was actually a parasite”.

 Parasites can deplete you of nutrients your cells need to function, leading to many problems in your body.
 This can cause a variety of symptoms: floaters in your vision, jaw clenching and tightness, teeth grinding, and sinus and lung problems.
 Other common concerns we see with parasites are bed wetting in kids, itchy anal area, mucous in stool, and digestive problems (upset stomach, diarrhea, constipation).
 Also, dizziness, crawling sensations in the body, anemia, headaches, depression, anxiety, low energy, sugar cravings, and skin problems can be linked to parasites.
-Symptoms can often increase around the full moon.
+Symptoms of parasites can often increase around the full moon.
 There have also been links to chronic disease such as cancer (1).

 We can be exposed to parasites from pets, walking in sand and dirt, swimming in lakes, streams, oceans, and pools, eating food, human contact (kids frequently pass them in pre-school), and bug bites.